Do I Have to File an Insurance Claim After an Accident?

 A white car just involved in a car crash at an intersection of a city street.
 What happens if you don't file a claim after a car accident?

 According to insurance expert Jeffrey Green, auto insurance policies require you to report any accident you're involved in.
 To avoid violating the terms of your policy, it's safest to just report an accident to your insurance company right away, regardless of the severity.
-An independent insurance agent can advise you on the right steps to take going forward.

-Green added that not reporting an accident can cause problems in the future if the other party decided to file a claim.
+Green added that not reporting an accident can cause problems in the future if the other party decides to file a claim.
 If your insurance company finds out that you failed to report an accident you were involved in, it could refuse to pay for any damage you discover on your vehicle later on.
 Worse yet, the insurance company could also invalidate your coverage altogether.

 In many states, it is required that you not only report an accident to your insurance company, but also to the police.
 Not reporting an accident to police in these states can result in fines, misdemeanor charges, or even felony charges.
 To avoid paying fines or facing other legal consequences on top of the possibility of losing your auto insurance, be sure to always report an accident ASAP.